Golden exile

-The emigration of Cubans, from the 1959 Cuban Revolution to October of 1962, has been dubbed the Golden exile and the first emigration wave in the greater Cuban exile.
-The exodus was referred to as the "Golden exile" because of the mainly upper and middle class character of the emigrants.
+The emigration of Cubans, from the 1959 Cuban Revolution to October of 1962, has been dubbed the golden exile and the first emigration wave in the greater post-revolution exodus.
+The 1959-1962 exodus was referred to as the "Golden exile" because of the mainly upper and middle class character of the emigrants.
 After the success of the revolution various Cubans who had allied themselves or worked with the overthrown Batista regime fled the country.
 Later as the Fidel Castro government began nationalizing industries many Cuban professionals would flee the island.
-This period of the Cuban exile is also referred to as the Historical exile, mainly by those who emigrated during this period.
+This period of the Cuban exile is also referred to as the historical exile, mainly by those who emigrated during this period.

 History

-1959 - 1960
+1959–1960

 The first to emigrate after the revolution were those who were associated or worked for the old Batista regime.
 The U.S. embassy in Havana and consulate in Santiago would regularly grant visas to Cubans wishing to leave.

 By the middle of 1959 various new policies had affected Cuban life such as the redistribution of property, nationalization of religious and private schools, and the banning of racially exclusive social clubs.
 Those that began to leave the island were driven by them being negatively affected by new economic policies, their distaste with new national public schools, or anxiety over government supported racial integration.
 The government would quickly label exiles who left as "racists", discouraging Afro-Cubans to also emigrate.
 These conditions caused the majority of those who emigrated to be either upper or middle class, white, and catholic.
 Many middle class emigrants were often professionals that were tied to American companies that were nationalized.

 Many of the emigrants that would leave believed they would be returning soon to Cuba, believing the U.S. would soon intervene and overthrow the Fidel Castro government.
 Some of those exiled in the United States would organize a militant resistance to the Fidel Castro government.

 The 1960 United States census stated that there were over 124,000 Cubans in the United States.
 In response to the exodus of Cubans the U.S. government established programs to provide social services and resources to arriving Cubans.

 The flight of many skilled workers after the revolution caused a “brain drain.”
 This loss of trained professionals sparked a renovation of the Cuban education system to accommodate the education of new professionals to replace those that had emigrated.